OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Set during the end of the Tokugawa period, this compelling film tells the story of Tsugumo Hanshiro (played by the great Tatsuya Nakadai), a samurai who loses his respected position in society.
 With nowhere to go, he tries to reintegrate himself into the world and reconcile his heroic past with the harsh realities of the present.
 An ode to the human spirit and a reflection on the follies of mortality, the film is also a profound meditation on the ending of an era, as well as a look at the more tragic aspects of being part of the samurai class in Ancient Japan.

 Kurosawa and Toshiro Mifune reunited for this sequel to Yojimbo.
-When Mifune’s ronin overhears the plans of nine young samurai to fight against their corrupt superintendent, he again takes matters into his own hands and decides to lead them and their fight for justice.
-The action comes to a head in the film’s climax, with one of the great samurai stand-offs in Japanese cinema, in which Sanjuro faces down his nemesis in a deadly duel.
+When Mifune’s rōnin overhears the plans of nine young samurai to fight against their corrupt superintendent, he again takes matters into his own hands and decides to lead them and their fight for justice.
+The action comes to a head in the film’s climax, with the greatest samurai stand-off in Japanese cinema, in which Sanjuro faces down his nemesis in a deadly duel.
 Running throughout the movie is a subtext on the futility of violence and war.
 One line in the film says it all: “The best swords are the ones that are kept in their scabbards.”

 Jim Jarmusch pays homage to hip-hop and samurai cinema in this glorious outing, in which Forest Whitaker plays a hitman who is double-crossed by his mob employers and must fight for his life.
 Ghost Dog is set in modern-day Brooklyn with nary a swordsman in sight, so it seems as far as one can get from chanbara.
 But dig deeper and the parallels are plain to see: a stoic warrior adheres to a strict code of honour; an executioner is betrayed by his masters; and the film is interspersed with quotes from the Hagakure, a philosophical Bushido warrior handbook that dates back to 16th-century Japan.
 Add to this a fantastic score with Japanese-influenced musical motifs from the Wu-Tang Clan’s RZA and you have a bona fide samurai film.